Matthew Fenton is a long-term brand-builder in a short-term world, and an inventive brand strategist with a proven track record.

 - Trolli – Where he led Sour Brite Crawlers to become the best-selling gummi worm in the country.

-- Brach’s – Where he inherited a classic American brand suffering from years of decline, and returned it to growth in a matter of months.
+- Brach’s – Where he inherited a classic American brand suffering from years of decline, and returned it to strong growth in a matter of months.

 Matthew’s also an experienced facilitator, having led over 300 workshops, and is a highly-rated speaker.